harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 [So again insulin will increase protein synthesis in muscle but will not inhibit protein breakdown.
 So in general anabolism will occur if moreprotein synthesis then protein breakdown occurs.]

 Following protein degradation, the amino acids from the degradation event are either transported outward (or in the case of leucine oxidized) or are redirected back into protein synthesis.
-Phenylalanine &amp;amp; leucine have been shown to be redirected back into protein synthesis while lysine may not.
+Phenylalanine & leucine have been shown to be redirected back into protein synthesis while lysine may not.

 Insulin induces hyperpolarization in the skeletal muscle cells by directly activating the sodium ion (Na+) and potassium ion (K+) -ATPase pump.
 Those amino acids which are strongly "attracted" to the electrochemical characteristics of the cell membrane are more readily taken up into muscle from the intracellular pool of amino acids.
-Alanine &amp;amp; lysine are two amino acids that have this attraction and are more readily drawn into muscle by insulin.
+Alanine & lysine are two amino acids that have this attraction and are more readily drawn into muscle by insulin.

 [When protein in muscle is broken down and its constituents removed back to the amino acid pool, those amino acids may be removed from muscle pools entirely, may be reused for new synthesis or for some amino acids oxidized or used for energy.
 It would not benefit anabolism to lose the important amino acid leucine to oxidation.

-Insulin which in general doesn't increase transport of amino acids from pool into cells, does so for a few amino acids which use NA+ &amp;amp; K+ channels, namely alanine &amp;amp; lysine.]
+Insulin which in general doesn't increase transport of amino acids from pool into cells, does so for a few amino acids which use NA+ & K+ channels, namely alanine & lysine.]

 The branched-chain amino acids (leucine, valine, and isoleucine) and the aromatic (phenylalanine and tyrosine) are preferably transported through system L .
 This sodium-independent system is unable to generate high transmembrane gradients for its substrates.
 It has been shown that the kinetic characteristics of system L are not influenced by insulin.